Model Checking

 to check whether there is a diverging path.

-Then the result is \infty
+Then the result is if can_diverge

 is true